izaart95-jpg/GLM-Free-API/Captcha_Report.md

 ```

-// Simplified version of what the code does:
+// Simplified version of what the code does in real:

 ```javascript
 var Rt = {